 - Cross-document transactions

-MongoDB 4.0 is the first NoSQL database that supports cross-document transactions.
-It combines the speed, flexibility, features, and ACID guarantee of document models.
+As the first NoSQL database that supports cross-document transactions, MongoDB 4.0 combines the speed, flexibility, features, and ACID guarantee of document models.

-Concurrent read and write operations enable new shard nodes to migrate data fast and bear service loads.
+Concurrent read and write operations allow new shard nodes to migrate data fast and bear service loads.

 The transaction feature ensures that secondary nodes no longer block read requests due to log synchronization.
-The multi-node scaling feature is supported in all versions to significantly improve read capabilities.
+The multi-node scaling feature is supported in all versions to significantly improve reading capabilities.

 - Faster synchronization between the primary and secondary nodes

-All indexes are created when data is synchronized.
-Only the _id index is created in earlier versions.
-During data synchronization, the secondary node continuously reads new operation log information to ensure that the local database of the secondary node has enough space to store temporary data.
+All indexes are created when data is synchronized (only the _id index is created in earlier versions).
+During data synchronization, the secondary node continuously reads new oplog information to ensure that the local database of the secondary node has enough space to store temporary data.

 - More efficient load balancing

-In earlier versions, mongos nodes are responsible for load balancing of sharded clusters.
-Multiple mongos nodes compete for a distributed lock.
+In earlier versions, mongos nodes are responsible for load balancing of sharded cluster instances.
+Multiple mongos nodes contest a distributed lock.
 The node that obtains the lock performs load balancing tasks and migrates chunks between shard nodes.
 In MongoDB 3.4, the primary Configserver node is responsible for load balancing.
 This greatly improves the concurrency and efficiency of load balancing.

 - More aggregation operations

-Many aggregation operators are added to MongoDB 3.4 to provide more powerful data analysis capabilities.
+Many aggregation operators are added in MongoDB 3.4 to provide more powerful data analysis capabilities.
 For example,

 bucketcan conveniently classify data.